zoxpx/pxdocs/content/reference/CLI/role.md

 ---
-title: Role management using pxctl
+title: RBAC role management using pxctl
-linkTitle: Role
+linkTitle: RBAC Roles
-keywords: portworx, container, Kubernetes, storage, role, roles, authorization, authentication, login, token, context, generate, security, role, system.user, system.admin, system.view
+keywords: portworx, container, Kubernetes, storage, role, roles, rbac authorization, authentication, login, token, context, generate, security, role, system.user, system.admin, system.view
-description: Learn to enable auth in your px cluster
+description: RBAC role management using pxctl
 weight: 20
 ---

 ## Overview

-This document outlines how to manage your own custom roles for fine-grained access control within your _PX_ clusters.
+Starting with version 2.1, Portworx introduced support for RBAC.
+This document outlines how to manage your own custom roles for fine-grained access control within your Portworx clusters.

 ## Default Roles

-_PX_ comes with a few standard roles that you can use when issuing tokens to users:
+Portworx comes with a few standard roles that you can use when issuing tokens to users:

 *   __system.admin:__ can run any command
 *   __system.view:__ can only run read-only commands
 *   __system.user:__ can only access volume lifecycle commands

 ## Custom Roles

 `pxctl role` gives you more fine-grained control over what users can do within your clusters.
 Let’s get a feel of the available commands by running:

 ```text